lhcb/starterkit-lessons/second-analysis-steps/advanced-dirac.md

 The first and most important package to introduce is GangaTasks.
 This package is designed to stop busy analysts from spending more time managing GRID jobs than working on physics.
 It has the following core features.

-* Automatically submit jobs and keeps a certain ammount running at all times.
+* Automatically submits jobs and keeps a certain ammount running at all times.
-* Automatically create new jobs based on previous jobs in a chain.
+* Automatically creates new jobs based on previous jobs in a chain.
 * Automatically resubmits jobs up to a threshold number of resubmits (default=5).

 So as you can imagine, Tasks is a powerful tool...time to play with it!